msg-systems/datatransfer/Documentation/Content/DataSourceHelpTutorials.md

 Details on connection strings should be checked on the manufacturer site of the ADO driver, if applies.
 Details on xml elements and attributes can be on the [Transferjob page](TransferJob.md).

+The examples are always the shortest version of an implementation.
+For each example the own [SQL-parser/DSL of dataTransfer](DSL.md) can be used.

 ## using ADO transfers

 ADO drivers are mostly published by the manufacturer of a database system and have to be known/registered by dataTransfer.